 Immunization dates can be viewed through the Parent Infinite Campus Portal.

-All students entering kindergarten, second and sixth grades are required to have a dental examination.
+All students entering kindergarten, second, sixth, and ninth grades are required to have a dental examination.
 Dental examinations are due by May 15th of the year the student is enrolled in kindergarten, second or sixth grade.
 A current examination is one that was completed within 18 months of May 15th.